Twin Zygosity DNA Testing

 When performing a Twin Zygosity test there are only two conclusions – either identical or fraternal.
 Below is a sample report performed showing that all genetic markers matched and therefore the twins were identical.
 If even one of the tested areas show a different number, then the result is automatically classified fraternal twins.

 As you can see, the results are conclusive and easy to understand.
 These results are always kept confidential and available to you 24 hours a day.
 If there are any questions, one of our professional and experienced Case Managers will be happy to assist you during regular business hours.

 How to Order an Twin Zygosity DNA Test

 If you chose to use a Bio-Gene DNA Test kit, you will choose the shipping option that is right for you.
-Once your kit is mailed, you will be provided a tracking number to be able to determine when it will arrive.
-We do not ship kits without a tracking number.

 If you choose to use your own kit, you will choose the “own kit” option when choosing the shipping options, and upon receipt of your order you will be e-mailed a submission form, a unique ID number that relates to your case (we cannot process any test without this), instructions on how to collect the samples, and our lab’s address to send your completed kit with samples for immediate processing.